-Then came the rains (shoot squirt guns into air).
+Then came the rains (shoot squirt guns into the air).
 It rained for 40 days and 40 nights.
 The rains continued and filled all the streams and rivers and lakes and oceans.
-Finally the entire earth was covered with water.
+Finally, the entire earth was covered with water.

 After 40 days, the rains stopped (stop squirt guns).
 And the clouds began moving back to where they came from (push balloons back).
 Gradually the skies began to clear.
 The big rain clouds separated and disappeared, allowing the sun to shine (turn on lights).
 And the waters that covered the earth began to recede.

 When it was safe, Noah opened the door of the ark and began releasing the animals.
 First came the chimpanzees (pause after each animal), then the cats, and the dogs, then horses, cows, and the lions, then the owls, and the sheep, then the coyotes, the pigs, and then two, no, three, no, five, no a dozen, no countless fruit flies, and of course the kangaroos.
 All of the animals were overjoyed to get out of the ark.